 IA 456 Cyber Defense Practicum 3 Cr.

 This course provides practical application of the concepts learned over the course of the CSIA program.
 This is the technical capstone for the program and is a required course.
 The class is divided into three teams.
 Each team rotates through red (attack), blue (defend) and white (monitor/analyze) cells over the semester.
 Network attack analysis, intrusion detection systems and the use of network forensics in attaché analysis and defense are covered.
 Several open source and commercial tools during the class are used.
 Scenarios on a variation of the virtual network are ran.
 Blue teams harden the devices on the network to resist attack and are scored on how successful they are.
 Red teams develop a suite of attacks that allow completion of the scenario and are scored on the completeness of attack preparations.
-White teams analyze the read attacks and the blue responses and present analysis to the class at the close of the exercise.
+White teams analyze the red attacks and the blue responses and present analysis to the class at the close of the exercise.
 The scenario changes slightly for the iterations presented.
-This is a100% lab class.
-Prerequisites: IS 340 or IA 340 and IS 460 or CS 260.
+This is a 100% lab class.
+Prerequisites: IA 340, and IA 460 or DF 311.
+Offered Spring.